Nordgaren/Elden-Ring-Debug-Tool/README.md

 ## Known Issues
 * Params that share defs don't come up.
 Working on it.
+* Loading params is a bit sow.
+I am working on that, as well.

 ## Installing
 * Extract contents of zip archive to it's own folder.
 You may have to run as admin if DS2S META crashes